On the faces of the tensor cone of symmetrizable Kac-Moody lie algebras: Proof of Theorem

-From the commutative diagram $(\diamond)$ of Subsection \ref{subsec4.1}, these two composite maps are equal forcing $\alpha^*$ to be an isomorphism.
-Thus, we get (from the top horizontal line of the commutative diagram $(\diamond)$) that the restriction map
+From the commutative diagram $(\diamond)$ of Subsection~\ref{subsec4.1}, these two composite maps are equal forcing $\alpha^*$ to be an isomorphism.
+Thus, we get (from the top horizontal line of the commutative diagram $(\diamond)$) that the restriction map~ This ends the proof of the theorem.